3608Team10/COMP3608PROJECT/README.md

 ![Drive Structure](images/folder-structure.png)

-1. In your Google Drive create a folder to store your repository (e.g. project)
+1. In your Google Drive create a folder, 'project', to store your repository
-2. Create a Google colaboratory to store your git commands (e.g. Commands.ipynb).
+2. In your project folder create a Google colaboratory, e.g. Commands.ipynb, to store your git commands.
 3. Follow the commands in the section below to clone your repository and manage your git commands

-### Git Commands
+### Clone Repository

 Check your current directory